 ARTiculation Ireland has been designed to promote the appreciation and discussion of art, Architecture and Artefact.
 The competition seeks to engage students from 4th to 6th year, regardless of background or experience, with art and to develop the confidence and ability to express their opinions, thoughts and conclusions.

 Participating students are offered the chance to deliver a ten minute presentation before their peers and a wider audience about a work of art, an artefact or piece of architecture of their choice, through a series of internal school heats and regional heats across Ireland.
-Adjudicators selected by Lismore Castle Arts will assess presentations at the regional heats and select eight finalists to go forward to represent their schools at the National Final in Lismore Castle on January 27th .
+Adjudicators selected by Lismore Castle Arts will assess presentations at the regional heats and select eight finalists to go forward to represent their schools at the National Final in Lismore Castle in January 2018.
 The overall winner of the National Final will be presented with a cash prize of €300 with an additional €300 for their school.

-ARTiculation Ireland 2017 Partner Galleries
+ARTiculation Ireland 2018 Partner Galleries to be announced

 Discovery Days are not the only way to begin the ARTiculation Ireland journey.
 Schools unable to attend Discovery Days can still take part in the programme by availing of ARTiculation Ireland support packs which will guide the teachers and students through the process of approaching an art work and creating their 10 minute presentation.

-Dates for your regional heats
+Dates for your regional heats To be announced